12 Trekking Places In Nashik

 Source: Treks and Trails

 The total distance of this route is around 12 – 15 km.
-Alang is a flat plateau, Madan is the steepest hike requiring ropes and patches, and Kulang fort is a large part of the Trek.
+Alang is a flat plateau, Madan is the steepest hike requiring ropes and patches, and Kulang Fort is a large part of the Trek.
+Only experienced & adventure trekkers should do this Nashik trekking point.

 Details :